Barrow Creek, Northern Territory: European settlement

-Barrow Creek Telegraph Repeater Station
+Barrow Creek Telegraph Station

 Barrow Creek was chosen as a site for an Overland Telegraph morse repeater station by John Ross in September 1871.
 The station was officially opened on 16 August 1872 by Charles Todd.
-It was one of 15 such repeater stations on a network traversing Australia and linking to Europe, providing essential communication services.
-A manned repeater station in newer buildings remained in operation until at least the 1970s.
-There was also a post office and telephone exchange servicing local cattle stations.
-The original Telegraph Station has been preserved and is now a monument to the troubles which beset the early days of the Territory.
+For more information see: Barrow Creek Telegraph Station.

 Arrival of graziers in the area

 In 1873, 5,000 sheep were overlanded from Adelaide by Alfred Giles for distribution to telegraph stations along the line.
 During 1877 and 1878, Alfred and Arthur Giles overlanded stock for W. J. Browne to the Katherine River.
 On the 1878 journey Frank Withall, a young Englishman, was included on the suggestion of Browne to gather some colonial experience.
 Alfred Giles later started Springvale, Delamere and the Newcastle Waters runs.

 World War II

 During World War II, Barrow Creek was used by the Australian Army as a staging camp for convoys of troops and supplies, which was known as No. 5 Australian Personnel Staging Camp.
 It was the first overnight stop on the northern trip from Alice Springs to Birdum.